dbaontap/EMd360/README.txt

    $ cd EMd360
    $ sqlplus <dba_user>/<dba_pwd>

-2. Execute EMd360.sql indicating two input parameters.
+2. EMd360.sql requires two input parameters.
 The first one is to specify the OMS name.
 The second one is to specify the OMR database SID.
 Example below specifies the OMS of "pebble" and the OMR of "emrep".
-EMd360 uses 31 days by default.
+EMd360 uses a 31 day history by default.

    SQL> @emd360.sql pebble emrep